ttlion/sdtDBN/README.md

 the program will present the same output as in [Example 4][ex4] (plus the parameters of the sdtDBN).

-It is important to mention that, when the argument **-fromFile** is given, if there are other arguments regarding sdtDBN learning, they are ignored.
+When the argument **-fromFile** is given, if there are other arguments regarding sdtDBN learning, they are ignored.
 For example, if running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile someSavedDBN.txt -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1